bfeitknecht/vault/sem3/TIN/UE/bf/TI-bf-u04.md

 S --> q0 -->|"a, b"| q1 -->|"a, b"| q2 -->|"a, b"| q3 -->|"a, b"| q3
 ```

+With its states' equivalence classes being defined as below.
 $$
 \begin{align}
 \mathrm{Kl}[q_{0}] &= L_{\lambda} \\